 Mint Mobile is a mobile virtual network operator that offers service over T-Mobile’s network.
 Mint Mobile’s plans offer between 3GB and 12GB of data and have some the best prices in the industry.
-Mint Mobile does not have any brick-and-mortar stores and instead operates using an online-only business model.
-Provided your device is compatible, Mint Mobile’s plans include both Wi-Fi calling and mobile hotspot use.
+Mint Mobile does not have any brick-and-mortar stores and instead operates using an online-only business model.1 Provided your device is compatible, Mint Mobile’s plans include both Wi-Fi calling2 and mobile hotspot use.3

 I strongly recommend Mint Mobile if you’re looking for good prices and live in an area where T-Mobile’s network performs well.
-If you’re unsure about the quality of T-Mobile’s network in your area, see How to Evaluate Wireless Service.
+You can check coverage quality at your location with Mint’s interactive coverage map.

 - Extremely good prices

 - Deprioritized service when the network is congested